3, Triq ix-Xatt: Building

 A document of the Planning Authority, dated July 2006, includes the site in the Entertainment Priority Area.
 The Local Council installed rustic designed electric lamps in 2010 in the centre of the village, and this included one lamp attached on the building as it is in the immediate vicinity.
 The lamps were noted by the Planning Authority in 2016.

 The site is detached from other building, with four streets surrounding it.
 The four streets are Triq ix-Xatt, It-Tieni Trejqa, Triq Sant’ Anna and It-Tielet Trejqa.
 Having four corners, it had the sight of two principals roads from two balconies, with one wide balcony at the front and a smaller one at the back.
-It had a number of apertures, some of which were walled up over the years, with the remaining apertures having modern black aluminum frames, which replaced other apertures.
+It had a number of apertures, some of which were walled up over the years, with the remaining apertures having modern black aluminium frames, which replaced other apertures.
 Similar to other early buildings, it had a wide front terrace, looking towards the sea, where the main entrance stood.

 The 19th-century building was originally part of number of old buildings within the Conservation Area of Marsaskala.
 The building was adequate to be embellished for different use, including a restaurant.
 The building is found in an area of high economic income for development, at the seaside of Marsaskala where a chain of restaurants operate.
 It thus had become profitable to develop the site.
 Even if so, the decision was regretted by conservationists and locals as this led to the loss of another vernacular structure.

 Application

 Architect

-The Planning Authority has received an application (PA/02240/17) from Architect Christopher “Chris” Mintoff, on behalf of developer Michael Stivala, for the complete demolition of the building at 3, Triq ix-Xatt, and to be replaced by another higher structure.
+The Planning Authority has received an application (PA/02240/17) from Architect Christopher "Chris" Mintoff, on behalf of developer Michael Stivala, for the complete demolition of the building at 3, Triq ix-Xatt, and to be replaced by another higher structure.
 The new building is proposed to cater for a restaurant, with a residence on the top floors having a separate entrance.

 At the time of the application, Mintoff was the President of the Chamber of Architects (Kamra tal-Periti) of Malta.
-He has criticised the Planning Authority for its weak and nonsense policies over its development decisions, saying it goes as far as issuing permits against building regulations and having its functioning operating in a “bureaucratic mess”.
+He has criticised the Planning Authority for its weak and nonsense policies over its development decisions, saying it goes as far as issuing permits against building regulations and having its functioning operating in a "bureaucratic mess".
 As of 2019 Mintoff is no longer the President of the Chamber of Architects, and has continued to constructively criticise demolition and development policies.